wqweto/VszLib/README.md

 #### `OpenArchive(ArchiveFile As String) As Boolean`

-Opens the archive using file extension to guess decompressor type.
+Opens the archive using archive file extension to guess decompressor type.
+Currently supported file extension for update: 7z, zip, tar, bz2, gz, xz, wim.
+Other formats supported: rar, cab, chm, iso, msi, hfs, iso, arj, cpio, deb, dmg, fat, flv, lzh, lzma, lzma86, mbr, ntfs, exe, pmd, rpm, 001, swf, vhd, xar, z.
 Populates `FileCount` and `FileInfo` properties.

 #### `Extract(TargetFolder As String, [Filter]) As Boolean`

 Extracts files to `TargetFolder` from a previously opened archive file.
-Optional `Filter` can specify which file entries to extract by using exact match file name (`document.txt`), a filename mask (*.exe) or an array of `FileCount` booleans, each index indicating whether to decompress the file with same index (array entry set to `True`) or to skip it (array entry set to `False`).
+Optional `Filter` can specify which file entries to extract by exact match (`document.txt`), a filename mask (`*.exe`) or an array of `FileCount` booleans, each index indicating whether to decompress the file with same index (array entry set to `True`) or to skip it (array entry set to `False`).
 Raises `Progress` event to indicate progress and to allow cancellation of the extraction.

 #### `Property FileCount As Long` (read-only)